Republic Day (Armenia): 100th Anniversary

 The year 2018 marked the centennial of the founding of the First Armenian Republic.
 Armenia spent 618 million dram on events marking the anniversary.
 The ceremonies (known as the "Century of Victories") were attended by the President Armen Sarkissian, Prime Minister Nikol Pashinyan, President of Artsakh Bako Sahakyan, and Catholicos of All Armenians Karekin II.

 A ceremonial military parade was held at the Sardarapat Memorial, which featured hundreds of soldiers dressed in military uniforms from the First Armenian, Red Army uniforms from World War II, as well as veterans of the first Nagorno-Karabakh War.
 Historical vehicles such as the T-90 were also on display.
 It also featured subdivisions of corps of the Armenian Army, the Border Service of the National Security Service, the Police of Armenia, forces of the Ministry of Emergency Situations and, for the first time, servicemen of the Russian 102nd Military Base.

 In the evening, on Yerevan's Republic Square, a 3D show took place.

+A UL-450 at the parade.

+2026 military parade

+On the 108th anniversary of the republic in 2026, a military parade was held in Yerevan, on Republic Square, the first republic day parade on the square since 1992 and the first full-scale parade in a decade).
+It was commanded by Chief of the General Staff Edvard Asryan and inspected by Defense Minister Suren Papikyan, who inspected the parade on a Nissan Patrol SUV.
+14 military formations took part in the parade.